-Wondering how carpet is made?
-After interviewing experts at nwrugs.com, we found out that, at one time the most popular method of carpet was weaving and the fiber was primarily wool.
-Over 50 years ago tufting a process once used to make bedspreads came into popularity for making carpet.
+Wondering how broadloom carpet is made?
+At one time the most popular method of broadloom carpet manufacturing was weaving.
+Until 1947, carpets were primarily made of wool and some cotton.
+Nylon was first introduced in 1947 and grew steadily to dominate the market.
+Polyester was first used in 1965 and was followed soon by polypropylene (olefin).
+Over 70 years ago tufting a process once used to make bedspreads came into popularity for making carpet.
 Many of the tufted carpets were first made of cotton.
 Today most carpets are made with synthetic fibers and still tufted.

-For both weaving and tufting, how carpet is made are similar procedures, while others differ significantly.
+For both weaving and tufting, carpet is made using similar procedures, while others differ significantly.

 The yarn for the carpet is woven through or around vertical fibers known as warps, and then locked into place with horizontal strands known as wefts.
 The woven carpets can utilize a variety of colors as well to create intricate patterns in the highest quality of carpets.